trisun1024/leetcode/README.md

-# LEETCODE BOARD
+# LEETCODE PLAYGROUND

-Track how I practise leetcode questions time after times.

-## General Order
-The files followed the question number order.
+The saving code when I practise the question in Leetcode website.
+This helps me to track how many questions I have been solved and what kind of solutions I figure out.